FIND A CLASS

 Good news!
 There are many ways to help strengthen your brain and prevent Alzheimer’s disease from striking you.
 Vitamin E is bountiful in nuts and seeds, and it has been shown to help prevent Alzheimer’s disease.
 Almonds, hazelnuts, pine nuts, pecans, pistachios, sunflower seeds, sesame seeds, and flaxseed are all high in vitamin E, and you don’t need to eat mass quantities of these little gems to get the benefits.
 Have a small handful each day to get your dose of brain-boosting vitamin E. The beautiful coloring of grapes and blueberries isn’t just for show; it means that these fruits are packed with powerful antioxidants that help improve learning and recall.
 Sweet potatoes get their lovely hue from another powerful antioxidant called beta-carotene.
 Antioxidants are important in fighting harmful free radicals.
 Eating green leafy vegetables, beans, and legumes daily will ensure that you are getting adequate folate and B6, two very important brain-protecting vitamins.
 Another B vitamin, B12, is difficult for people to absorb through foods, which is why it is recommended to take a B12 supplement to ensure you are getting the trio of brain-protecting power: folate, B6, and B12.

 Physical exercise has long been recognized as a means to improve longevity and heart health, but it is also beneficial for brain health.
 Studies have shown that aerobic exercise can help reduce brain atrophy, and it can also improve memory and other cognitive functions.

 Want some brain-boosting recipes?
-Visit our recipe archives at NutritionMD.org and browse hundreds of recipes from all different cuisines!
+Visit our recipe archives at PCRM.org/recipes and browse recipes from all different cuisines!
 Learn more about brain health in the Physicians Committee’s Dietary Guidelines for Alzheimer’s Prevention.